How to Prioritize Product Features (11 Frameworks with Examples)

 Confidence: How confident the company is about the feature’s impact and reach scores.

-Effort: How much time the company is going to need to invest in the feature.
+Effort: How much time will the company need to invest in the feature.

 Overall, you’re going to turn these individual scores (hence the acronym RICE) into a general one using a pre-established formula, which helps the company prioritize everything better.

 RICE is a scoring system developed by the Intercom team to help prioritize ideas on your product roadmap.
-RICE invites teams to think about their priorities by firmly considering available resources, audience, and return on investment.
+RICE invites teams to consider their priorities by considering available resources, audience, and return on investment.

-Moreover, RICE is an acronym for Reach, Impact, Confidence, and Effort, where each factor is assigned a score to determine what would involve the most effort, reach the most people, have the most impact, and how confident we feel about all of this.
+Moreover, RICE is an acronym for Reach, Impact, Confidence, and Effort.
+Each factor is assigned a score to determine what would involve the most effort, reach the most people, have the most impact, and how confident we feel about all of this.

 (Reach * Impact * Confidence) / Effort = RICE Score